evrythng/evrythng-hub.js/README.md

 **evrythng-hub.js** is an extension plugin to be used with [evrythng.js](https://github.com/evrythng/evrythng.js) or [evrythng-extended.js](https://github.com/evrythng/evrythng-extended.js) JS libraries.

-It adds the support for local requests within a Thng-Hub environment.
-This means that, if the application makes a request to any of the endpoints supported by Thng-Hub (see [EVRYTHNG Thng-Hub documentation](https://dashboard.evrythng.com/developers/apidoc/thng-hub)), it will try locally by default and then the remote host, if the Hub is unavailable.
+It adds the support for local requests within a THNGHUB environment.
+This means that, if the application makes a request to any of the endpoints supported by THNGHUB (see [EVRYTHNG THNGHUB documentation](https://dashboard.evrythng.com/developers/apidoc/thng-hub)), it will try locally by default and then the remote host, if the Hub is unavailable.

 **evrythng-hub.js** is [UMD](https://github.com/umdjs/umd) compatible, meaning it just loads and works nicely